eskil/marine_forecast_skill/README.md

  end
 ```

+Note that this will cause a compiler warning because of the obvious
+mismatch.
+So I suggest only having this while making sure things work
-And no endpoint is complete without a unit-test.
+but then remove it again.
+And no endpoint is complete without a
+unit-test.

 ```diff
 diff --git a/test/marine_forecast_skill_web/controllers/page_controller_test.exs b/test/marine_forecast_skill_web/controllers/page_controller_test.exs